jpluimers/GExperts/Documentation/Readme.txt

 INSTALLATION
 ----------------------
   GExperts is distributed as a self-installing executable that should automatically install itself into the IDE.
-Before executing this file, you should uninstall any older versions of GExperts for the same IDE version.
-You can run concurrent versions of GExperts for different IDE releases if you install the copies of GExperts into different directories.
-If the GExperts menu does not appear the next time you start your IDE, you can install GExperts manually by setting up a new key using the registry editor (RegEdit.exe).
-Create the following key:
+If you are installing under Vista as a non-administrator, you may need to manually register the GExperts DLL with the IDE after installation.
+This is most easily done using the Expert Manager tool in the GExperts start menu group.
+If you prefer, you can also manually register the DLL with the IDE using the Windows registry editor (RegEdit.exe).
+Create the following key (the value for X is IDE dependent - Delphi 2007 uses 5.0, for example):
 HKEY_CURRENT_USER\Software\Borland\BDS\X.0\Experts\ or
-HKEY_CURRENT_USER\Software\Borland\Delphi\X.0\Experts\ or
+HKEY_CURRENT_USER\Software\Borland\Delphi\X.0\Experts\
-HKEY_CURRENT_USER\Software\Borland\C++Builder\X.0\Experts\

-Then add a new string value that points to the GExperts DLL:
+Then add a new string value that points to your GExperts DLL (X is the IDE version such as 6, 7, 8, 2005, 2006, 2007, etc.):
+GExperts=C:\Program Files\GExperts\GExpertsDelphiX.dll
+GExperts=C:\Program Files\GExperts\GExpertsBDSX.dll or
 GExperts=C:\Program Files\GExperts\GExpertsDX.dll or
-GExperts=C:\Program Files\GExperts\GExpertsBCBX.dll or
-GExperts=C:\Program Files\GExperts\GExpertsDelphiX.dll

   Before installing GExperts, it is strongly recommended that you install the latest updates and patches for your IDE available from: